CIT2202/form-validation/form-validation-notes.md

 * Assign values to variables.
 * The PHP in the HTML is used for displaying messages.

 Have a look at the following example.
-The large block of PHP at the top of the page doesn't feature any echo statements. instead we store messages in variables e.g. ```$err_msg```.
+The large block of PHP at the top of the page doesn't feature any echo statements.
+Instead we store messages in variables e.g. ```$err_msg```.
+See how we concatenate the error messages i.e. ```$err_msg.=```.
+This means add to the existing string.
 The PHP in the actual HTML page is simply used to display messages for the user.

 ```html
 <form action="somepage.php" method="POST">